hanabi/hanabi.github.io/docs/level-4.md

 ### The Trash Chop Move

 - In the middle of a game, if all of the 1's have been played already, and someone clues a 1, this is quite strange.
 (From *Good Touch Principle*, players are not supposed to touch cards that have already been played.)
-In this situation, the 1 is considered "trash".
+In this situation, the 1 is considered to be *Trash*.
 - The clue must have some deeper meaning.
 We agree that it means that the cards to the right of the trash are important.
 The point of the clue was to give the player a safe discard.
 - However, in addition to giving a safe discard, it should also *Chop Move* **all** of the cards to the right of the trash.
 - For example, in a 3-player game: